Hexworks/zircon/README.md

 ## Best Practices

-These are some guidelines which can help you if you are *stuck*:
+The following are some guidelines which can help you if you get *stuck*:

-If you want to build something (a `TileGraphics`, a `Component` or anything which is part of the public API) it is almost sure that there is a `Builder` or a `Factory` for it.
+If you want to build something (a `TileGraphics`, a `Component` or anything which is part of the public API) it is almost sure that there is a `Builder` or a factory object for it.
 The convention is that if you want to create a `Tile` you can use the factory functions defined on said class (`Tile.create` for example).
 If there are multiple classes of objects which can be created there might also be an utility class (like `Shapes` to create different `Shape` objects.
 Your IDE will help you with this.

 These classes reside in the `org.hexworks.zircon.api` package.
 There are some classes which are grouped together into a single utility class however.
 With `Components` for example, you can obtain `Builder`s for all `Component`s like `Components.panel()` or `Components.checkBox()`.
 Likewise you can use `DrawSurfaces` to obtain builders for `TileGraphics` and `TileImage`.

 If you want to work with external files like tilesets or REXPaint files check the same package (`org.hexworks.zircon.api`), and look for classes which end with `*Resources`.
 There are a bunch of built-in tilesets for example which you can choose from but you can also load your own.
-The rule of thumb is that if you need something external there is probably a `*Resources` class for it (like the [CP437TilesetResources]).
+The rule of thumb is that if you need something external there is probably a `*Resources` class for it (like the `CP437TilesetResources`).

 You can use *anything* you can find in the [API][api] package, they are part of the public API, and safe to use.
 The [internal][internal] package however is considered private to *Zircon* so keep in mind that they can change any time.

-Some topics are explained in depth on the [documentation][zircon-docs].
+Some topics are explained in depth in the [documentation][zircon-docs].

 If you want to see some example code take a look at the examples project [here][examples].
 Most examples have identical *Java* and *Kotlin* variants.

-If all else fails read the javadoc.
+If all else fails read the javadocs.
 API classes are well documented.

 If you have any problems which are not answered here feel free to ask us at the [Hexworks Discord server][discord].